 Below we have provided some graphic and textual representations about the sensation of telepresence provided by various avatars.
-Subjects participating in this experiment are 20-35 years old, eleven are female and four are male, and there are a total of fifteen subjects with differing levels of aproach and technological fluency.
+Subjects participating in this experiment are 20-35 years old, eleven are female and four are male, and there are a total of fifteen subjects with differing levels of aproach and technological fluency (see Table 2).